ballerina-platform/ballerina-dev-website/community.md

 Oh no, you hit a bump on the road?
 Please tell us - we want to fix all bugs!

 - Found a bug in the compiler, runtime, standard library, or tooling?
-Create an issue in <a href="https://github.com/ballerina-platform/ballerina-lang/issues">ballerina-lang</a>.
+Create an issue in the <a href="https://github.com/ballerina-platform/ballerina-lang/issues">ballerina-lang</a> repo.
 - Found a bug in the language specification?
-Create an issue in <a href="https://github.com/ballerina-platform/ballerina-spec/issues">ballerina-spec</a>.
+Create an issue in the <a href="https://github.com/ballerina-platform/ballerina-spec/issues">ballerina-spec</a> repo.
 - Found a bug on the website?
-Create an issue in <a href="https://github.com/ballerina-platform/ballerina-dev-website/issues">ballerina-dev-website</a>.
+Create an issue in the <a href="https://github.com/ballerina-platform/ballerina-dev-website/issues">ballerina-dev-website</a> repo.

 ## Want to help us make Ballerina popular?!